 ‘Jesus answered them, Verily, verily, I say unto you, Whosoever committeth sin is the servant of sin.
 And the servant abideth not in the house for ever: but the Son abideth ever.
 If the Son therefore shall make you free, ye shall be free indeed.
 I know that ye are Abraham’s seed; but ye seek to kill me, because my word hath no place in you.
 I speak that which I have seen with my Father: and ye do that which ye have seen with your father.’
 (John 8:34-38)

-This is a critique of the salvation (and fatherhood) of false gods who falsely promised liberty to the people, but were actually ‘servants of corruption’.
-The rhetoric in Rome regarding ‘manumission‘ (setting captives free) included the mercy of turning chattel slaves into the ‘adopted sons’ of government officials.
+The emperor was repeatedly called ‘the savior of the world’ and ‘the savior of the inhabited earth.’
+Further salvific rhetoric in Rome regarding ‘manumission‘ (setting captives free) included the mercy of turning chattel slaves into the ‘adopted sons’ of government officials.
 However, this ‘freedom’ unfortunately merely meant that those chattel slaves were being delivered into a civil bondage no different than the people of the world experience today.
 Chattel slaves in Rome could be ‘freed’ by the grace of their civil fathers (patronus) to become their clients (voting constituents and jurisdictional servants) and plebeians (civil slaves).
 The ‘saviors’ of human civil government promised the people freedom, but it was not the ‘freedom indeed’ as Christ’s Gospel came to elucidate.
 This bait and switch about ‘freeing’ chattel slaves into civil bondage is not unfamiliar to modern societies, as we have touched on here.

 ‘The Fourteenth Amendment uses the word “citizens” as a word denoting membership, as opposed to the former use of the word, which denoted merely an inhabitant.
 This is not to say that there was not citizenship of the United States prior to the amendment, for there surely was.
 The Fourteenth Amendment was an across-the-board offer of citizenship as a member of the United States Federal Government.’ -The Covenant of the Gods, Citizen vs. Citizen